-Her work has been written up in many newspapers and magazines, such as The Washington Post, The Wall Street Journal, Chicago Sun-Times, Dallas Morning News, Reader's Digest, and Woman's Day.
-She has appeared on many radio and television programs, including Weekend Today in New York.
+Her work has been written up in many newspapers and magazines, such as The Washington Post, The Wall Street Journal, Toronto Star, Chicago Sun-Times, Dallas Morning News, Reader's Digest, and Woman's Day.
+She has done many interviews, appearing on radio and television, including Weekend Today in New York.

 Susan gets a lot of her inspiration from the trees surrounding the Legacy Project's idea studio, The Cedars, in Toronto, Canada.
 She has more books than fit on her shelves, an ever-expanding list of questions and, of course, her dreams.